Your Challenges Are Going to Turn Into Opportunities | Lessons from Trauma

-Hello there, this is your friendly reminder that your challenges are going to turn into opportunities 🌸 Today, I suddenly felt the intense emotions I had when my husband and I had to endure emotional abuse from my father-in-law during the pandemic; this was a chaotic time that lasted for years.
-My MIL was fine, but she avoided confronting the issue and prioritized other things at that time.
+Hello there, this is your friendly reminder that your challenges are going to turn into opportunities 🌸 Today, I suddenly felt the intense emotions I had when my husband and I had to endure verbal and emotional abuse from my father-in-law during the pandemic; this was a chaotic time that lasted for years.
+My MIL was fine, but she always dodged confronting the issue and prioritized other things.
 Maybe it was a form of denial?
 I'm not sure.
-But it was upsetting how we were left to deal with their crazy marital drama and responsibilities because that left us drained at a soul level incomprehensible to them, sadly.
+But it was upsetting how we were left to deal with their crazy marital drama and their responsibilities (at the expense of our time) because that left us drained at a soul level incomprehensible to them, sadly.
+Their decisions created a domino effect of consequences that spilled over to others.
 The pain was immense and life-changing in many ways.
-I could only wish my in-laws had the slightest idea how their actions have hurt us and others, but there was no point.
-When people are used to extreme dysfunction, introducing healthy behaviors can be an extreme challenge because it's an entirely different concept to them.
+I have expressed my concerns many times but to no avail.
+I could only wish they had the slightest idea how their actions have hurt us and others, but there was no point.
+When people are used to extreme dysfunction, introducing healthy behaviors can be a real challenge because it's an entirely different concept to them.
+The conversations and relationship dynamics are so different in toxic setups, and this is something I can never get used to.
+There's so much negativity.
+I refuse to be part of that because it's damaging.
+It's not wise to be in messed up environments.
+Our mental health comes first this time, so the best thing to do is to keep a distance and love them from afar.

-Fortunately, we are finally out of that situation, and I’m thankful for that, but as you know, it takes time to heal.
+I am so grateful that those days are over, but as you know, it takes time to heal.
 It’s not something you can force in a month or two.
+You kind of live with the trauma.
 Patience is required.

 For today’s post, I want to share a few musings from my personal experience.
 I hope it helps someone or at least provides comfort, in any way, to those who are going through something.